CONTACT US NOW | (925) 932-0201

 A betrayal tears apart everything you believe in.
 When you discover that your husband has a sex or porn addiction, when you discover that he has had affairs, it calls your whole life into question.
 “Have I been living a lie?”
 “Is this my fault?”
 “Have I really built a life and had children with a person I didn't truly know?”
-These are all normal thoughts to have after going through relationship trauma, but they need to be worked through in a constructive way.
+These are all normal thoughts to have after going through relationship trauma and discovering you are partners of sex addicts, but they need to be worked through in a constructive way.

 Many women come to my office determined to just put their heads down and get through the recovery process.
 They want to get over their sadness and hurt so they can get things back to normal.
 They want to continue to be there for their families, their jobs, and their communities.

-Perhaps the hardest concept to address with betrayed women is finding value in themselves.
+Perhaps the hardest concept to address with betrayed partners of sex addicts is finding value in themselves.
 When they come to me after their worlds fall apart, they find that they can't think in terms of who they are as individuals, what they want, and what they deserve.
 All they can think about is what happened.

 I've spoken before about how important self-care is, and a woman mourning her relationship is especially at risk of not seeing to her basic needs.
 She may not be eating enough, she may be losing sleep, and she may be isolating herself indoors.
 When her physical needs aren't being met, her emotional needs become neglected as well.

-This is why it's so important to seek help for you.
+This is why it's so important to seek help for partners of sex addicts.
 Yes, your partner is the one with the addiction, but you deserve a safe space to work through your own issues.
-You deserve to prioritize your healing, so that you can get back in touch with yourself.
+You deserve to prioritize your healing so that you can get back in touch with yourself.

 The biggest responsibility you have right now is you.
-Reach out to us here at Compulsion Solutions, and we can begin focusing on working through your complex emotions, and rebuilding your self worth.
-You deserve this.
+Reach out to us here at Neulia Compulsion Solutions, and we can begin focusing on working through your complex emotions and rebuilding your self-worth.
+You deserve the best.